Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

-At Young’s Pest Control, not only do we offer Chester flea treatment plans to tackle all areas of a home, but we also give advice on how to prevent a flea infestation resurfacing in the future.
+At Young’s Pest Control, not only do we offer Chester flea treatment plans to tackle all areas of a home, but we also advise on how to prevent a flea infestation from resurfacing in the future.
 The cost-effectiveness of using professional services to remove an infestation for good surely outweighs spending money on ineffective Chester flea treatment, only for the problem to keep coming back.

 Why an infestation can return

-The reason an infestation will likely resurface if you don’t treat a whole household, with flea fumigation, is because a flea infestation is not just found on pets.
-An infected pet will act as a walking flea dispenser around the home, dropping off eggs and adult fleas wherever it moves.
+The reason an infestation will likely resurface if you don’t treat a whole household with flea fumigation is that a flea infestation is not just found on pets.
+Instead, an infected pet will act as a walking flea dispenser around the home, dropping off eggs and adult fleas wherever it moves.

 Sources of an infestation

 The source of an infestation is usually a family pet, and they are commonly affected by one species: the cat flea.
 Yet, despite being named the cat flea, this species can and does affect a range of mammals.
-Crucially, they are able to survive outside the home on hedgehogs and squirrels.
+Crucially, they can survive outside the home on hedgehogs and squirrels.

 What fleas can transmit

 The flea is a parasite, but they can also transmit parasites themselves to humans from pets in the form of tapeworms.
-You often don't know about being infected with a tapeworm, but sometimes they can cause symptoms such as nausea and weight loss.
+You often don't know about being infected with a tapeworm, but sometimes they can cause nausea and weight loss symptoms.